buelowp/sunset/README.md

 <p>This is a modification of the sunrise.c posted by Mike Chirico back in 2004.
 See the link below to find it.
 I needed an algorithm that could tell me when it was dark out for all intents and purposes.
 I found Mike’s code, and modified it a bit to be a library that can be used again and again.

 <h2>License</h2>
-This is governed by the MIT license.
-Use it as you want, make changes as you want.
+This is governed by the GPL2 license.
+See the License terms in the LICENSE file.
+Use it as you want, make changes as you want, but please contribute back in accordance with the GPL.

 <h2>Details</h2>
 To use SunPosition, you need to a few bits of local information.